Affinity-based extension of non-extensive entropy and statistical mechanics: Affinity-Based Extension of Tsallis Entropy

-The diversity index (\ref{D-elementary}) and (\ref{D-elementary-S}) are viewed as a unique extension of the Hill numbers family by the function of dissimilarity, $K(d_{ij})$, which we refer to as the kernel function.
-This function can be seen to encode the associated evaluator's \q{subjective} stance as to how the diversity should depend on the \q{objectively} measurable $d_{ij}$.
-In this sense, $K(d_{ij})$ can also be thought of as representing the \q{perceived similarity} between categories $i$ and $j$.
-In contrast to the order parameter $q$ that controls the diversity's dependence on $\{p_{i}\}$, which is well-recognised in the literature, little attention has been paid to the possible dependence of diversity on $\{d_{ij}\}$ through a nontrivial function $K(\cdot)$ before the present work.
-If the kernel function is chosen to be $K(d_{ij})=1-d_{ij}$ (without an exogenous parameter $r$) and the set of dissimilarity variables $\{d_{ij}\}$ is identified with the set of similarity variables $\{Z_{ij}\}$ such that $1-d_{ij}\eq Z_{ij}$, then the above diversity formulae reduce to the ones developed by Leinster and Cobbold \cite{Leinster12,Leinster16}.
-Later we will see that the kernel function plays a crucial role in establishing the dissimilarity-based diversity formula that is not only applicable to the elementary-level analysis (which we have discussed thus far) but also to any aggregate meta-level, in which the building blocks of diversity are the coarse-grained (effective) quantities $\{P_{I}\}$ and $\{\bar{d}_{IJ}\}$, where each of the \q{assemblages} $\{I,J,\dots\}$ consists of the elementary-level categories $\{i,j,\dots\}$.
-In particular, we will see that, in contrast to the fact (by definition) that $d_{ii}=0$ for all the elementary categories $\{i\}$, the same form of relation at the aggregate level, $\bar{d}_{II}=0$, no longer holds true in general.
-This means that the framework of \cite{Leinster12,Leinster16}, based on the assumption that all the values of diagonal elements of the similarity matrix are given by one, needs to be enhanced and strengthened for it to be applicable to more general situations than have been considered previously.
+The diversity index (\ref{D-elementary}) can be regarded as a unique extension of the Hill numbers family enhanced by the newly introduced function $K(\cdot)$, which we refer to as the \emph{kernel function}.
+Note that it is this kernel structure that introduces the endogenous dependence of the dissimilarity factor on the quantification of diversity/entropy.
+If the value of $K(d_{ij})$ is identified as an exogenous \q{similarity} variable, $Z_{ij}\in [0,1]$, defined such that $Z_{ii}=1$ for all $i$, then the diversity index (\ref{D-elementary}) reduces to that considered in \cite{Leinster12,Leinster16}, which has no kernel structure (see also Fig.\ \ref{fig:comparison} of \ref{app:diversity indices}).
+In the following subsection, we will see that the kernel function plays a crucial role in establishing the affinity-based diversity formula that is not only applicable to the \q{elementary} level analysis as thus far but also to any aggregate meta-level analyses, where the building blocks of diversity are coarse-grained (\q{effective}) quantities represented by $\{P_{I}\}$ and $\{\bar{d}_{IJ}\}$ with each coarse-grained category ($I,\,J,\,\dots$) consisting of the elementary-level categories ($i,\,j,\,\dots$).
+Recall that we had the relation $d_{ii}=0$, by definition, at the elementary level.
+It will be shown that the same form of relation at the aggregate level, \q{${d}_{II}=0$}, no longer holds in general.
+This means that the framework of \cite{Leinster12,Leinster16}, which is based on the definition that $Z_{II}=1$, implying ${d}_{II}=K^{-1}(Z_{II})=0$, needs to be modified and enhanced for it to be applicable to an aggregate level diversity/entropy analysis.